LanDinh/khaleesi-ninja/documentation/kubernetes.md

 Both the `backgates` and `microservices` have access to the `postgres` database deployed by `kubegres`.
 They also expose their API via `gRPC UI`.

+One `prometheus` instance scrapes metrics from everywhere, and they are available via `grafana` dashboards.

 ### Conventions

 | Port | Use                     |